Low-energy scattering of the $J/\psi \pi$ and $J/\psi K$ system: Summary

-Using the resulting effective Lagrangian, we computed the $J/\psi\pi$ and $J/\psi K$ scattering amplitudes at threshold arising from the soft-gluon exchange mechanism, which is effectively captured by correlated $\pi\pi$ and $K\bar{K}$ exchanges treated within the Muskhelishvili--Omn\`{e}s formalism.
-The corresponding scattering lengths were then extracted via crossing symmetry.
-Our results indicate that the $J/\psi\pi$ interaction is extremely weak near threshold, consistent with expectations from chiral symmetry and OZI suppression, whereas the $J/\psi K$ interaction receives more substantial contributions due to explicit chiral symmetry breaking associated with the strange quark mass.
-In contrast, the contributions from the coupled-channel mechanism, where $J/\psi\pi$ couples to $D\bar{D}^*$ and $J/\psi K$ couples to $D^*\bar{D}_s/D\bar{D}_s^*$, are found to be significantly smaller than those from soft-gluon exchange, indicating that the multi-gluon exchange mechanism dominates the low-energy $J/\psi\pi$ and $J/\psi K$ scattering.
+With the conservative bound $\alpha_{11}\gtrsim |\alpha_{12}|$ and the updated central values of $\kappa$ and $|\alpha_{12}|$ extracted from extracted from $\psi' \to J/\psi\pi\pi$, we obtain the upper-bound estimates $a_{J/\psi\pi}\lesssim -0.0037$~fm and $a_{J/\psi K}\lesssim -0.049$~fm.
+The same conservative input gives the corresponding effective ranges estimates $r_{J/\psi\pi}\lesssim 429$~fm and $r_{J/\psi K}\lesssim 2.32$~fm.
+The $J/\psi\pi$ interaction is therefore extremely weak near threshold, consistent with the combined chiral and OZI suppressions, while the larger magnitude of $a_{J/\psi K}$ reflects the stronger explicit chiral symmetry breaking associated with the strange quark mass.
+In contrast, the contributions from the coupled-channel mechanism, where $J/\psi\pi$ and $J/\psi \bar{K}$ couple to open-charmed channels, are found to be significantly smaller than those from soft-gluon exchange, indicating that the multi-gluon exchange mechanism dominates the low-energy $J/\psi\pi$ and $J/\psi K$ scattering.
 These predictions can be tested against forthcoming lattice QCD calculations.

 Combined with the analogous conclusion reached in Ref.~\cite{Wu:2024xwy} for $J/\psi$-nucleon scattering, the dominance of the multi-gluon exchange mechanism over the coupled-channel mechanism may be a universal feature for the scattering of light hadrons off charmonia.
-Whether this conclusion extends to bottomonia remains an open question, since the chromopolarizabilities of fully-bottom systems are expected to be considerably smaller than those of fully-charm systems~\cite{Dong:2022rwr}.
+Whether this conclusion extends to bottomonia remains an open question, since the chromo-polarizabilities of fully-bottom systems are expected to be considerably smaller than those of fully-charm systems~\cite{Dong:2022rwr}.